shaun4727/youTube-clone/README.md

 1. this auth() should return a userId, which should match db/logged in userID
 2. /update videos with thumbnailUrl -> file.url, where video.id, metadata.videoId is equal and videos.userId, metadata.userId is equal
 3. aa

+## Chapter 16 | AI Background Job

+"AI Background Jobs" refers to tasks that use Artificial Intelligence or Machine Learning (ML) models to perform intensive, long-running, or scheduled work without requiring immediate user interaction.

+The main purpose is to offload heavy computational work and process large volumes of data asynchronously, leading to better user experience, higher efficiency, and automated insights.

+## Chapter 17 | AI Thumbnails